skip navigation

 We accept registrations for our Senior division until all the local school district high school softball teams have been formed.
 If a player does not make their JV or Varsity softball team and they would like to participate in our Senior division, they may register at that time without any financial penalties.
 The local high school teams usually make their final roster cuts in the beginning of February.
 If a senior player registers for SRVGAL and is drafted to her local school softball team (for example SRV Wolves or Cal Grizzles), a full refund will be given without any financial penalty.

-Should I sign up for White, Open, Blue or Red, and which divisions require tryouts?
+Should I sign up for White, Open, Blue or Red and which divisions require tryouts?

 All divisions play one game during the week and one game on a Saturday.
 White divisions, with the exception of the Senior Division, have no travel outside of the San Ramon and Danville area.
-The Red divisions & the Senior division may have limited travel to neighboring communities (Dublin, Pleasanton, Livermore, Castro Valley).
+The Red & Blue divisions & the Senior division may have limited travel to neighboring communities (Dublin, Pleasanton, Livermore, Castro Valley).

 The Pre-K/K, White, Open & Senior divisions are designed for the recreational player.
 When you register your daughter for these divisions she will be placed on a team without the need for tryouts.
 Each team is determined from the geographical area, school attended, and parent volunteer participation.